gershomlapaix/DSA/course/readme.md

 ` A destructor is explicitly created when there is a need to release a memory before the class instance is destroyed.
 This must be to avoid memory leak`

+ `Memory leak` : occurs when programs allocated memory by new keyword and forgets to deallocate the memory by `delete() function or delete[]`.

 ## Pointer to objects

 1. Passing objects as arguments in functions